 In addition, you can lock certain settings in Initialization mode so personnel cannot adjust sensors, cams, or counters or reset faults.
-If DiPro is connected to a computer, you can set the communications number for the unit.

-The first display-the Initialization menu
+The First Display-the Initialization Menu

 Before changing modes, make sure your screen shows the first display in the mode you are in.
 If that display is not shown, nothing will happen when you turn the Program /Run key.
 In that case, keep hitting the RESET key.
 When the first display in the mode is reached, you will instantly switch to the new mode.